Resonant cavity-QED with chiral flat bands: Abstract

 \section{Abstract}

 Flat bands exhibit high degeneracy and intrinsic localization, offering a promising platform for enhanced light-matter interactions.
 Here, we investigate the resonant interaction between a two-level emitter and a chiral flat band hosted by a photonic lattice.
 In the weak coupling regime, the emitter undergoes Rabi oscillations with a lifted photonic mode whose spatial structure reflects the nature of compact localized states and the onset of Anderson localization.
-We illustrate our approach using selected chiral quasi-1D lattices.
-Our findings provide a route to flat band state preparation via quench dynamics while preserving the structure of the flat band.
+We show that weak hopping disorder induces a delocalization of the lifted mode whereas the effective emitter-field coupling strength, and the associated mode volume experienced by the emitter, remains protected against structural fluctuations.
+We illustrate our approach using selected flat band lattices.
+Our findings provide a route to flat band state preparation via quench dynamics and robust cavity-QED control.